clint144/Security-Lock/README.md

 1. Python opens webcam → captures frames
 2. DeepFace (ArcFace) extracts a face embedding
-3. Compares embedding to the stored authorized embedding
+3. The embedding is compared with the stored authorized embedding
 4. Cosine similarity determines:
    - ✔️ **APPROVED** — face matches
    - ❌ **DENIED** — face detected but not authorized